LMLBLMY/CharWar/README.md

 ②Black map loading in Versus game.<br>
   ~~Wrong game path, old version (this is a new version, past weak version, dead) or specified path (unzip file must be in D:\CharWar)~~ <br>
   Missing/corrupted/wrongly formatted images (Ver241226 still may have map transfer errors)<br>
+③ After entering the game, it is very laggy, showing as a slow drop, and it automatically selects skills at the beginning; <br>
+  restarting the game does not help. <br>
+  It is speculated that the buffer has not been cleared.
+One solution is to randomly press the skill area keys.<br>
 ⑧BUG<br>
 ⑨PLAYERS ARE BAKA<br>

+<br><br><br><br><br>
+250128：更新了显示血条<br>
+0202：优化了技能帮助界面。发现了BUG(见问3，未解决)